Killing Rats With Salt + How it Works

 Add sugar and flour to a bowl or small container and stir them well.
 Add water and continue mixing to form a thick paste mixture.

-Then, add a laundry detergent and salt and combine them into a uniform solution.
+Then, combine laundry detergent and salt into a uniform solution.
 A laundry detergent is an excellent addition containing toxic chemicals like bleach and phosphate.
 Pour the resulting mixture into several tins or containers and station them in different rat hiding spots throughout the house.

-Monitor whether the mixture of detergent and salt works before trying out other rat-killing methods.
+Monitor whether the detergent and salt mixture works before trying other rat-killing methods.
 If you find dead rats, it means the salt works.

 2. Cheese and salt